jpogran/iac/_posts/2021-01-25-troubleshooting-puppetized-dsc-modules.md

 }
 ```

+This is necessary for DSC to correctly handle the objects, _especially_ if they have a custom CIM instance class specific to the DSC Resource being called.

+After handling the CIM Instance, troublshooting follows the same procedure as [Invoking DSC Resources with PSCredentials](#invoking-dsc-resources-with-pscredentials)

 ## Digging deeper

-Sometimes, reading the debug logs doesn't give you enough control over what's going on.
+Sometimes, reading the debug logs doesn't give you enough information about what's going on.
+You may need to _pry_ into the parts of Puppet that happen after the execution starts, but before the PowerShell code is executed.

-When this is the case, the most powerful thing you can do is learn to interactively debug a Puppet run.
+When this is the case, the most powerful thing you can do is learn to interactively debug a Puppet run using a tool called [pry][pry].

 ### Getting started with Pry

 [Pry][pry] is a powerful tool for interactively debugging ruby.
 Using it with Puppet on Windows is a bit involved but it can be an extremely useful tool in your kit.

-First, you'll want to get a functional ruby environment installed _separate_ from the PDK - right now, the PDK does not support prying into a Puppet run due to limitations around native gems.
+First, you'll want to get a functional ruby environment installed _separate_ from the PDK.

+> Right now, the PDK does not support prying into a Puppet run due to limitations around native gems.
+If you don't know what this means right now, don't worry too much.
+As you get more used to how Ruby and Puppet works it will make more sense.

+You can accomplish this however you want, but make sure there is an installation of both Ruby and the associated Debugkit installed when you are done.
 We suggest you do this via [Glenn Sarti's `RubyInstaller`][rubyinstaller] PowerShell module:

 ```powershell
 Install-Module RubyInstaller -Scope CurrentUser